Weather: Snow expected in North Island as South freezes in snow as icy blast sweeps north

 Strong winds are also barrelling through Auckland today, causing the Auckland Harbour Bridge to close during morning rush hour, though there are no weather alerts in place.

-MetService forecaster Dan Corrigan said the city was in for a blustery day, with winds remaining strong and not expected to ease up until later in the day.
+MetService forecaster Dan Corrigan said the city was in for a blustery day, with winds remaining strong and not expected to ease up until later on.

 While snow hadn't fallen yet on the summit of the Desert Rd, snow showers were expected this morning.